UniversalDevicesInc-PG3/udi-harmony-poly/README.md

 If the discover does not work, or you prefer to not use it, you can add customParms in the Polyglot Web UI to tell it about your hubs.

-Create a param with the name 'hub_uniqueid' with a value: { "name": "HarmonyHub FamilyRoom", "host": "192.168.1.86" }
+Create a param with the name 'hub_uniqueid' where uniqueid is the address that will be used for the ISY node, and with a value like: { "name": "HarmonyHub FamilyRoom", "host": "192.168.1.86" }

 Anytime these params are added or modified you need to run the 'Discover' on the HarmonyController node.